briandrum/codes.forchagrin.com/ordinances/1111-appeals-and-variances.md

 Zoning Appeals, Council shall make its own decision and shall adopt Conclusions of Fact which support its decision, and which are found in the record.

+4. _(d)_ Quorum and Vote.
+A majority of the members of Council shall constitute a quorum for the review of the Board of Zoning Appeals decision.
+In each case a motion or motions shall be made to grant the relief requested.
+Such motions may be made and seconded by members who are opposed to the motion.
+The affirmative vote of four members of Council shall be necessary for any official decision.
+Failure to receive four (4) affirmative votes will constitute a denial of the review pending before Council and will result in an affirmance of the prior administrative action being reviewed.
+Prior to voting on a motion, the movant and/or other Council members shall state findings which support their decision.
+Such findings shall become the basis for Conclusions of Fact by the Council.
+Members may state their agreement with the proffered findings and need not restate all findings supporting their decision prior to voting on the motion.

-4. _(d)_ At any time prior to a final decision of the Board of Zoning Appeals, or Council, the applicant may withdraw the application.
+5. _(e)_ At any time prior to a final decision of the Board of Zoning Appeals, or Council, the applicant may withdraw the application.
 Receipt of notice of the withdrawal of an appeal or an application for a variance or exception, at any time prior to final action by the Board of Zoning Appeals, or Council, as the